JordiCondom/CarbonFootprintCalculator/README.md

 To account for food waste emissions, we chose to increase dietary emissions by the amount of food that was wasted.
 A 10% waste raises the user's diet-specific emissions proportionately.
 We chose to focus on the production side of food waste because the literature on the subject emphasizes the emissions of organic waste as a composition of gardening residuals in landfills rather than compost.

 ### Local food
 Buying local food products, often from the city street markets, essentially means to avoid two aspects of the retail industry: transportation and packaging.
-In the literature[^2] it is said that:
+In the literature[^3] it is said that:
 > [...] the sum of emissions from packaging, transport, and retail contributes just 1 to 9%.

 So we decided to reduce the user’s emissions by an average of 5% if they consistently buy local products.

+## Transportation
+We accounted for the “transportation” emissions referencing Ourworldindata[^4] for the public services like trains and buses, and private cars.
+Flights emissions are instead implemented thanks to the REST API of GoClimate lifestyle calculator[^5].